A New Kind of Pharmacist

 Mr. Lofholm's goal is to make his pharmacy a complete "diabetes wellness center" that offers diabetes training, MTM, and support for patients who might drop through the cracks after being hospitalized.
 He explains, "We here in this county are considering a collaborative effort to set up a diabetes wellness center.
 The problem today is that there's not good additional services or follow-up from the acute care hospital to the community."

 "When patients go in for an acute diabetic episode, typically they are elderly, and so they may need to be taught how to use a meter and maybe how to use insulin.
 Well, then they are discharged, and they have no clue what to do.
 Discharge orders may not get to the physician for awhile, and although the discharge physician might tell the patient to see his physician within seven days, that may or may not happen.
 So the problem is that the transition from acute care back to the community is not working very well.
 We have too many patients falling through the holes.
 They don't understand their medicines, maybe they can't afford their medicines, they don't know how to use them, etc."

-Dr. Lofholm believes that his pharmacy initiatives could have a salutary effect on the number of adverse medication reactions.
-"For every dollar that we spend on distributing drugs," he says, "we spend another dollar for adverse reactions.
+Mr. Lofholm believes that his pharmacy initiatives could have a salutary effect on the number of adverse medication reactions, which currently cost $177 billion every year.
+He says, "For every dollar that we spend on distributing drugs, we spend another dollar for adverse reactions.
 So the question is, can we prevent adverse effects?"
 He strongly feels that pharmacist interventions would help do that.
 "Now that technicians are counting out the pills, we have the pharmacist ideally with time to be spent counseling patients.
 So we need legislation that will provide compensation for that.
 And the justification for that would be reducing adverse events and drug usage, thereby cutting costs."